Kurds: Islamic conquest

-In the early Middle Ages, the Kurds sporadically appear in Arabic sources, though the term was still not being used for a specific people; instead, it referred to an amalgam of nomadic western Iranian tribes, who were distinct from Persians.
-However, in the High Middle Ages, the Kurdish ethnic identity gradually materialized, as one can find clear evidence of the Kurdish ethnic identity and solidarity in texts of the 12th and 13th centuries, though, the term was also still being used in the social sense.
-Since 10th century, Arabic texts including al-Masudi's works, have referred to Kurds as a distinct linguistic group.
-From 11th century onward, the term Kurd is explicitly defined as an ethnonym and this does not suggest synonymity with the ethnographic category nomad.
-Al-Tabari wrote that in 639, Hormuzan, a Sasanian general originating from a noble family, battled against the Islamic invaders in Khuzestan, and called upon the Kurds to aid him in battle.
-However, they were defeated and brought under Islamic rule.
+Although the Kurds sporadically appeared in Arabic sources after the Islamic conquest of Iran in the early Middle Ages, the term "Kurd" was not used for a specific people, and instead referred to an amalgam of nomadic western Iranian tribes distinct from Persians.
+By the High Middle Ages, the Kurdish ethnic identity gradually materialized, with clear evidence of Kurdish ethnic identity and solidarity in texts of the 12th and 13th centuries.
+However, the term also remained in use in the social sense.
+Several Arabic texts after the 10th century, including al-Masudi's works, referred to the Kurds as a distinct linguistic group.
+The term "Kurd" after the 11th century was explicitly defined as an ethnonym and did not suggest synonymity with the ethnographic category nomad used earlier.